RiddleAndCode/rtd-docs/docs/user-interface.md

 Access to the interface is guarded with several security layers.
 To access, the client needs to connect the Approval Device to the computer.
 There are two types of authentication methods used to guarantee that only authorised Approval Devices and users can access the user interface.
 They are:
 1. FIDO 2 for authentication of the device, and
 2. PIN for authentication of the user on the device itself.
-All communication channels between the devices and the core components of the DAMS are hardened and strictly encrypted.
+All communication channels between the devices and the core components of the TMP are hardened and strictly encrypted.

 Role-based access and control (RBAC) is set to assure that only the user, with appropriate role and credentials, can access a certain area within the interface.
 Separation of roles involves the separation of two main functions: